brionmario/html-starter/README.md

 This repository could be used by anyone who's looking for a quick starter kit for static website development.
 This boilerplate uses [Gulp](https://gulpjs.com/) for building and automating the workflow.
 Following are some key features we've included for you.

+- Supports minification and concatination for production builds.
 - The use of [Sass: Syntactically Awesome Style Sheets](https://sass-lang.com/) over CSS.
 - Ready to go build system using Gulp.
 - Simplified development process with npm scripts.